Tendai: Kamakura Period (1185–1333)

-Initially, the largest and most popular of these new traditions—Pure Land Buddhism and Nichiren Buddhism—did not attempt create new "schools" or "sects" separate from Tendai, as many of their monastics continued to be ordained and trained in Tendai institutions.
+Initially, the largest and most popular of these new traditions (Pure Land and Nichiren) did not attempt create new "schools" separate from Tendai, as many of their monastics continued to be ordained and trained in Tendai institutions.
 Over time however, these groups gradually differentiated themselves from the Tendai mainstream, eventually forming separate institutions.
-As a number of new sects began to develop during the Kamakura period, the Tendai school used its patronage to try to oppose the growth of these rival factions.
-The Tendai establishment often used brigades of sōhei (warrior monks) to repress these groups as well as drawing on their political influence.
-In one such event, Tendai warrior monks destroyed the printing blocks of Hōnen's Senchakushū and raided the tomb of Hōnen.
+As the new sects developed during the Kamakura period, Tendai used its patronage network to oppose the growth of these new rivals.
+The Tendai establishment often used warrior monks to repress these groups.
+In one such event, Tendai monks destroyed the printing blocks of Hōnen's magnum opus, the Senchakushū, and raided the tomb of Hōnen.
 Despite internal divisions, the Tendai establishment remained politically and militarily powerful throughout the Kamakura Period.
-Enryaku-ji maintained its network of warrior monks (sōhei) and its influence at the imperial court and among the aristocracy, even while internal divisions led to increasing doctrinal and institutional disputes.
+Enryaku-ji maintained its network of warrior monks and its influence at the imperial court and among the aristocracy, even while internal divisions led to increasing doctrinal and institutional disputes.

-Kamakura period Tendai also produced a number of important figures of its own, including Jien 慈圓 (1155–1225), known as a historian and a poet, who wrote the Gukanshō (a religious history of Japan) and numerous devotional poems.
-Hōjibō Shōshin 寶地房證眞 (active 1153–1214) was a major Buddhist intellectual in medieval Japanese Buddhism and the head of the Tendai curriculum at Mount Hiei.
-Shōshin wrote numerous works and commentaries, and is most known for his commentaries on the writings of Zhiyi, the Personal Notes on the Three Major Works of Tendai (Tendai sandaibu shiki 天台三大部私記).
+Kamakura period Tendai also produced a number of important figures of its own, including the historian and a poet Jien (1155–1225), who wrote the Gukanshō (a religious history of Japan) and numerous devotional poems.
+Hōjibō Shōshin (寶地房證眞, active 1153–1214), head of the Tendai curriculum at Mount Hiei, was another influential intellectual of medieval Japanese Buddhism.
+Shōshin wrote voluminously, and is most known for his commentaries on the writings of Zhiyi, the Personal Notes on the Three Major Works of Tendai (Tendai sandaibu shiki 天台三大部私記).
 This is "the most detailed study on Tendai doctrine until the twentieth century", according to Matthew Don McMullen.
 Shōshin also wrote on esoteric Buddhism, which he interpreted in line with classical Tiantai doctrine, instead of seeing it as a separate form of Buddhism.
-Shōshin rejected the view that esoteric or mantrayana (shingon) Buddhism was superior to the Tendai Mahāyāna teaching of the one vehicle.
+Notably, Shōshin rejected the view that esoteric Buddhism was superior to the Tendai Mahāyāna teaching of the one vehicle.